syt2/Tracepad-publish/content/post/tracepad-en.md

 ## Getting Started

-1. Download and open the Tracepad app on your iPhone/iPad and Mac devices, and **grant the necessary permissions** when prompted.
+1. Download and open the Tracepad app on your iPhone/iPad and Mac, and **grant the necessary permissions** when prompted.
-2. Pair your iPhone/iPad and Mac devices, which can be done in two ways:
+2. Pair your iPhone/iPad and Mac device, which can be done in two ways:
-    - Wireless: Tracepad will automatically discover and connect to each other over local network.
+    - Wireless: Tracepad will automatically discover the other device through Bluetooth or Local Network and establish a connection.
-    - Wired (Recommended): Connect your iPhone/iPad and Mac devices using a data cable for a more stable experience.
+    - Cable【Recommended】: Connect your iPhone/iPad and Mac devices using a data cable for a more stable experience.

 ## Privacy Policy